Kyriosity/read-write/README+/software/QA/README.md

 ### Programmatic tests

 Executable code routines are the biggest cornerstone of modern QA.
-Automation of their run - a fundamental of continuous quality and safety.
+Automation of their run is fundamental of continuous quality and safety.

 ## Appendix.
 Natural born quality

 There were and will be remarkable works done from scratch **without** allotted proof and validation measures (let alone code reviews and test automation) **but robust** from the first release.

-This may (but mostly _will not_) happen in localized high-pro teams of responsible individuals but as an exclusion underlines the need of __QA__.
+This may (but mostly _will not_) happen in localized high-pro teams of responsible individuals but as an exclusion underlines the need for __QA__.

 > Coding cleanly and qualitatively must be the primary goal, but teams will be uneven, distributed&thinsp;/&thinsp;fluctuating, and stressed.
 Add human nature to sweep problems under the carpet—it is quite big and thick in the software.
 <h3 align="center"><ins>&nbsp;bottom line&nbsp;</ins></h3>